 Cancer treatment during the COVID-19 pandemic

 Cancer services remain an absolute priority for the NHS.
-Thanks to the efforts of NHS staff, cancer services have been maintained throughout the pandemic.
+NHS staff have worked to maintain services throughout the pandemic.
+The three priorities have been to:

 - Restore demand at least to pre-pandemic levels.